ArjeoniPepperoni/ArjeoniPepperoni.github.io/content/builds/_index.md

 For your best friend Alon, you cross the map,<br>
 Bridging the distance and the digital gap.<br>
 Heading to Israel, though times are intense,<br>
-To be at his wedding makes perfect sense.<br>
+To be at his wedding, that makes perfect sense.<br>
 <br>
 And even your home base is a unique design,<br>
 Living with Maartje, that big sister of thine.<br>